MehranZdi/Image_Denoising/README.md

 ## Streamlit

 There are many ways to deploy a ML or DL model.
 Streamlit is one of the fastest and easiest.
 There is no need to get involoved with frontend and backend,because streamlit take cares of everything.
-Check [Streamlit](https://streamlit.io/)
+Check [Streamlit](https://streamlit.io/).

+I wrote a program to make a webpage in order to work with the model.
+Source codes are available in _main.py_ file and _helper.py_ file.

+## Result
+Take a look at a sample result below: